 Integration for the HomeWizard Energy platform.
 It can collect data locally from the HomeWizard Energy products and create them as sensors in Home Assistant.

-Wi-Fi P1 Meter: Depending on the connected DSMR meter: sensors for power import/export, energy consumption (single or three phases) and gas.
+Wi-Fi P1 Meter: Sensors for power import/export, energy consumption (single or three phases). information about your smart meter and gas.
 (Model:

 Wi-Fi Energy Socket: Sensors for power import/export and energy consumption and switches for controlling the outlet (model: